SarcevicAntonio/SarcevicAntonio/urara/future-sun-earth-animation/+page.svelte.md

 ---
-title: The Future of the Sun and the Earth – A Scientific Animation
+title: Future of Sun and Earth – A Scientific Animation
 summary: |
-  During my 5th semester of my Media and Communications Informatics Bachelor's degree, I got to lead a team of 15 talented fellow students.
+  🌍 During my 5th semester of my Media and Communications Informatics Bachelor's degree, I got to lead a team of 15 talented fellow students.
 published: 2021-03-28
 updated: 2022-03-02
 tags: